zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 ### Solving the Tests for this Lab

 Now that you've got a sense of the tests in this lab, it is time to solve them all.
-There are six in total.
-In this lab, testing is configured so that you will only see the first test that fails along with any passing tests before that.
+There are six tests in total.
+In this lab, testing is configured with `--fail-fast`, so you will only see the first test that fails along with any passing tests before that.
 This means, as you pass each test, you'll see a growing list of passing tests until you've passed them all.
 Run `learn` as you work through each step below to see the test results.

 - The first test we've started to solve already.
 The test is looking for a variable in `calculator.rb`, `first_number`.
 This variable should be set to